-- MAP recommends removal of NQF #1391

-Frequency of Ongoing Prenatal Care, citing

-the measure as an ineffective tool for either

-accountability or quality improvement as it

-more likely reflects challenges women face

-when trying to obtain prenatal care (such as

-taking time off work and transportation) rather

-than the capacity of healthcare providers,

-health plans, or state Medicaid programs to

-provide access to prenatal care.
-MAP noted

-that another measure, NQF #1517 Prenatal &

-Postpartum Care (PPC) currently in both the

-Adult and Child Core Sets, is a better tool to

-assess access to prenatal care.

-- MAP also recommends removal of a measure assessing child and adolescent access to primary care practitioners, because performance on the measure, which is not NQF-endorsed, was very high overall and presents a limited opportunity for improvement.
+- MAP recommends removal of NQF #1391 Frequency of Ongoing Prenatal Care, citing the measure as an ineffective tool for either accountability or quality improvement as it more likely reflects challenges women face when trying to obtain prenatal care (such as taking time off work and transportation) rather than the capacity of healthcare providers, health plans, or state Medicaid programs to provide access to prenatal care.
+MAP noted that another measure, NQF #1517 Prenatal & Postpartum Care (PPC) currently in both the Adult and Child Core Sets, is a better tool to assess access to prenatal care. - MAP also recommends removal of a measure assessing child and adolescent access to primary care practitioners, because performance on the measure, which is not NQF-endorsed, was very high overall and presents a limited opportunity for improvement.
 MAP notes that there are other, more meaningful measures of access to care in the Core Set, such as measures that draw from patient experience surveys that include questions about access to care.

 MAP supports the addition of five measures to the Child Core Set.
-These five measures were considered to be a good fit for the core set and were selected out of a total of 13 measures discussed by the Child Medicaid Task Force.
 The use of these measures would strengthen the core set by promoting measurement of various high-priority quality issues, including maternity care, behavioral health, and sickle cell disease.
-The gradual addition of measures to the core set has allowed states to build measure reporting infrastructure as evidenced by the increase in the number of states voluntarily reporting on measures.
-Voluntary reporting of measures for both Medicaid and CHIP has increased from 38 states in federal fiscal year (FFY) 2012 to 41 states in FFY 2013 and 44 states in FFY 2014.4 Acknowledging the need for additional federal and state resources for each new measure, MAP rankordered the measures for phased addition to the current core set.
+Acknowledging the need for additional federal and state resources for each new measure, MAP rank-ordered the measures it supports for phased addition.